-On April 21, 2022, Arizona Attorney General (AG) Mark Brnovich and the Yavapai County Republican Committee and its Vice Chair Demitra Manjoros filed a complaint against Arizona Secretary of State Katie Hobbs in the Yavapai County Superior Court to force Secretary Hobbs to issue an updated Elections Procedures Manual (EPM) with the AG’s preferred policy preferences.
+On April 21, 2022, Arizona Attorney General (AG) Mark Brnovich and the Yavapai County Republican Committee and its Vice Chair Demitra Manjoros filed a complaint against Arizona Secretary of State Katie Hobbs in the Yavapai County Superior Court to require Secretary Hobbs to issue an updated Elections Procedures Manual (EPM) with the AG’s policy request.

-The EPM provides detailed procedures and critical guidance to county election officials to ensure secure, consistent, and efficient election administration across the state.
-After AG Brnovich refused to collaborate with Secretary Hobbs or approve an updated EPM in 2021, state and county officials prepared to administer 2022 elections in compliance with the 2019 EPM (the last-approved EPM).
+The EPM provides detailed procedures and critical guidance to county election officials to ensure secure, consistent, and efficient election administration across Arizona.
+After the AG refused to approve an updated EPM in 2021, state and county officials prepared to administer the 2022 elections in compliance with the 2019 EPM (the last-approved EPM).

 States United served as pro-bono co-counsel for Secretary Hobbs alongside Coppersmith Brockelman PLC.
-In response to the AG’s request for special action relief, Secretary Hobbs made the case that the 2019 EPM complies with Arizona law and:
+In response to the AG’s request for special action relief, Secretary Hobbs argued that the 2019 EPM complies with Arizona law and:

 - AG Brnovich’s demand for a new EPM after the statutory deadline to approve a new EPM violates Arizona law;

 - It is too late in the election year to issue a new EPM with significant changes; granting the AG’s request would upend election administration across the state and burden both election officials and voters;

 - The AG’s changes to the EPM are policy preferences, not legal requirements, which the Secretary has no legal duty to adopt; and

 - The AG’s request to include his preferred policies in the EPM is not one for the court to decide.